mitmedialab/SLIC/README.md

 This Google Hangout OnAir on Thursday, March 15th at 1:45 PM Eastern provides a brief overview for teams submitting projects for the Sovereign Legal Identity Challenge.

 * Direct Video Link: [https://youtu.be/Mbtfh4ANozs](https://youtu.be/Mbtfh4ANozs)

-**Teams participating in the Legal Hackers 2018 [Computational Law and Blockchain Festival](https://legalhackers.org/clbfest2018) are encouraged to tackle the [Sovereign Legal Identity Challenge](https://mitmedialab.github.io/SLIC) with a high level design concept and rapid prototype project:**

 > This challenge is presented by law.MIT.edu at the MIT Media Lab and offers a # Prizes 0.5 ETH prize for the winner of this challenge.
 The winning team will also have an opportunity to present at the MIT Media Lab.